mseyfi/mseyfi.github.io/posts/VLM/VLMs.md

 ## [![CLIP](https://img.shields.io/badge/CLIP-Learning_Transferable_Visual_Models_From_Natural_Language_Supervision-blue?style=for-the-badge&logo=github)](CLIP)
 <div style="background-color: #f0f8ff; color: #555;font-weight: 485; padding: 20px; margin: 20px 0; border-radius: 8px; border: 1px solid #ccc;">
   <b>What it does:</b> CLIP learns a shared embedding space where images and text with similar meanings are located close together.
-It is the bedrock technology for many modern VLMs.
+It is the bedrock technology for many modern VLMs.<p></p>
-  * <b>How it works:</b> It uses a **contrastive loss** function.
+<b>How it works:</b> It uses a **contrastive loss** function.
 During training on 400 million image-text pairs from the web, the model is given a batch of images and a batch of texts.
 For each image, it must predict which text is its true partner.
-The model learns by pulling the vector representations of correct pairs together while pushing all incorrect pairs apart.
+The model learns by pulling the vector representations of correct pairs together while pushing all incorrect pairs apart.<p></p>
-  * <b>Key Contribution:</b> Revolutionized the field by enabling robust **zero-shot image classification**.
-Without any specific training, you can classify an image by comparing its embedding similarity to the embeddings of text prompts like "a photo of a dog" or "a photo of a cat."
+<b>Key Contribution:</b> Revolutionized the field by enabling robust **zero-shot image classification**.
+Without any specific training, you can classify an image by comparing its embedding similarity to the embeddings of text prompts like "a photo of a dog" or "a photo of a cat."<p></p>
-  * <b>Reference Paper:</b> Radford, A., Kim, J. W., et al. (2021). *Learning Transferable Visual Models From Natural Language Supervision*. [arXiv:2103.00020](https://arxiv.org/abs/2103.00020)
+<b>Reference Paper:</b> Radford, A., Kim, J. W., et al. (2021). <b>Learning Transferable Visual Models From Natural Language Supervision</b>.
-  <p></p>
 </div>

 #### **ALIGN (A Large-scale johNson et al.)**